MFEh2o/BluegillMorphologyDataDOC/README.md

-# BluegillShapeData
+# Bluegill Shape Data
-DOC-Geometric Morphometrics Analyses
+Relating lake DOC to Geometric Morphometric Analyses of bluegill captured from study lakes.

 ### Abstract
 This repo contains code and data related to Chelsea Bishop's project on Bluegill morphometrics.
 The data, including a version of the MFE database (where the original landmark data resides) can be found in the data/ folder.
 Code is in the code/ folder.
 Archived scripts, which didn't end up being necessary to the complete minimal reproducible pipeline (e.g. earlier drafts of Chelsea's analysis) are thrown into the archived/ folder.
 The [renv](https://rstudio.github.io/renv/articles/renv.html)/ folder preserves package versions used in this analysis, including older versions of packages that may not be current on CRAN.
 The resources/ folder has various relevant literature documents and manuscript drafts.
 The figures/ folder contains some drafts